 A simple fact, if a customer lands on your website and it doesn’t load in seconds, chances are that he will get frustrated and move on to another site.

-In this fast-paced world, where there are plenty of options available, no one has the time to hang around and thus, you are losing out on potential leads if you fail to make a good first impression.
+In this fast-paced world, where there are plenty of options available, no one has the time to hang around, and thus, you are losing out on potential leads if you fail to make an excellent first impression.

-Hence, it is crucial that your test your site’s speed on a regular basis using tools like Web.dev by Google, GTMetrix, PageSpeed Insights, and Pingdom and fix all issues & errors post-haste, in order to facilitate faster search engine indexing and to provide visitors with a superior browsing experience.
+Hence, you must regularly test your site’s speed using tools like Web.dev by Google, GTMetrix, PageSpeed Insights, and Pingdom and fix all issues & errors to facilitate faster search engine indexing and provide visitors with a superior browsing experience.

 9 Easy Steps To Speed Up Your WordPress Website

-Bellow, you will find 9 steps you should take to improve your website speed which will give you better rankings, an improved user experience, and ultimately more sales.
+Bellow, you will find nine steps you should take to improve your website speed, which will give you better rankings, an improved user experience, and ultimately more sales.

-The speed of the host and the hosting package you have purchased plays an important role when it comes to your website page speed and load time.
+The host’s speed and the hosting package you have purchased play an essential role in your website page speed and load time.

-While shared hosting is a good option for beginners, it does limit your site as it begins to grow, the reason being that you are sharing hosting resources with other customers which impact the server speed.
+While shared hosting is a good option for beginners, it does limit your site as it begins to grow, the reason being that you are sharing hosting resources with other customers, which impacts the server speed.

-Similarly, the speed of the host largely depends on the server infrastructure and technology being used and thus, if your site is sluggish than you need to check your hosting resources and upgrade to a new plan or switch to a faster host, in order to speed up your WordPress website.
+Similarly, the speed of the host largely depends on the server infrastructure and technology being used.
+Thus, if your site is sluggish, you need to check your hosting resources and upgrade to a new plan or switch to a faster host to speed up your WordPress website.

-Choosing a theme that looks great but consists of too many unnecessary features can have a negative impact on your site’s speed and as such, you need to be judicious when selecting a theme for your WordPress website or blog.
+Choosing a theme that looks great but consists of too many unnecessary features can harm your site’s speed, and as such, you need to be judicious when selecting a theme for your WordPress website or blog.

-The best way to handle this issue is to pick a WordPress theme that is simple, lightweight and optimized for speed, as this would ensure that your website is functioning optimally at all times.
+The best way to handle this issue is to pick a WordPress theme that is simple, lightweight, and optimized for speed, as this would ensure that your website is functioning optimally at all times.
 Here is a list of 50+ recommended WordPress themes for affiliate marketing.

-One of the best things about WordPress is the availability of tonnes of useful plugins.
-However, having too many plugins unnecessary plugins on your site can decrease your site’s speed.
+One of the best things about WordPress is the availability of tonnes of valuable plugins.
+However, having too many unnecessary plugins on your site can decrease your site’s speed.

-By enabling browser caching and site compression you can make your site load faster, especially, for repeat visitors.
+By enabling browser caching and site compression, you can make your site load faster, especially repeat visitors.
 Serving a cached version of your site will reduce server process time for each new query.

-Thus, it is essential that you install an effective caching plugin like W3 Total Cache or WP Super Cache if you want to drastically speed up your WordPress website.
-If you’re looking into paid solutions I recommend you WP Fastest Cache and Wp-Rocket as come with more plug and play features.
-We’ve tested both here on Monetize.info with great results.
+Thus, you must install a useful caching plugin like W3 Total Cache or WP Super Cache if you want to speed up your WordPress website drastically.
+If you’re looking into paid solutions, I recommend you WP Fastest Cache and Wp-Rocket as they come with more plug-and-play features.
+We’ve tested both here on Monetize.info with excellent results.

-Minifying means removing any extra spaces or unwanted white-spaces from your website’s coding.
-By doing this, you are able to reduce the size of these files making them lightweight and easier to download, which helps improve site’s load time and performance.
+Minifying means removing any extra spaces or unwanted white spaces from your website’s coding.
+Doing this can reduce these files’ size, making them lightweight and more comfortable to download, improving the site’s load time and performance.

-Best part, for a hassle-free process, you can make use of the Autoptimize plugin that will help you to minify not only JS and CSS files but also help you optimize the HTML files on your WordPress website.
+The best part, for a hassle-free process, you can make use of the Autoptimize plugin that will help you to minify not only JS and CSS files but also help optimize the HTML files on your WordPress website.

 For more technical optimization you should do to your website, check our Complete SEO Checklist.

-A server’s location can have a huge impact on your site speed and loading time.
-For example, if your hosting server is located in India, then a visitor from India can view your site faster than a visitor in London and this where a CDN comes into the picture.
+A server’s location can have a significant impact on your site speed and loading time.
+For example, if your hosting server is located in India, then a visitor from India can view your site faster than a visitor in London, and this is where a CDN comes into the picture.

-A CDN, or a content delivery network, helps bridge this gap by taking all your static files and serving them to your visitor on servers closest to them, which ensures that your website loads faster for all, across the world.
-Thus, for a faster load time, using a good CDN like MaxCDN or Cloudflare, is imperative.
+A CDN, or a content delivery network, helps bridge this gap by taking all your static files and serving them to your visitor on servers closest to them, ensuring that your website loads faster for all across the world.
+Thus, for a faster load time, using the right CDN like MaxCDN or Cloudflare is imperative.

-Large media files and unoptimized images are one of the biggest reasons for a sluggish website speed.
+Large media files and unoptimized images are some of the biggest reasons for sluggish website speed.
 When uploading images or other media files to your site, you need to ensure that they are well-optimized, as this could greatly help reduce your site’s page load time.

-Best part, there are a number of plugins such as WP Smush it (check there WP Smush Pro) and Image Recycle that can help you to not only automatically optimize your images but also help you to compress them effectively.
-If you use WP-Rocket or WP Fastest Cache both these plugins come with built-in add-ons to auto-optimize images right after upload.
+The best part is several plugins such as WP Smush it (check there WP Smush Pro) and Image Recycle that can help you automatically optimize your images and compress them effectively.
+If you use WP-Rocket or WP Fastest Cache, these plugins come with built-in add-ons to auto-optimize images right after upload.

 #8 – Optimize WordPress Database

-Over time, as you are using WordPress, your database tend to be filled with unnecessary data such as post revisions, trashed drafts, unused tags, tables, etc, which could affect your site speed if left unattended.
+Over time, as you are using WordPress, your database tends to be filled with unnecessary data such as post revisions, trashed drafts, new tags, tables, etc., which could affect your site speed if left unattended.

-Similarly, any post, page or media file that is moved to trash will continue to take database space until they are permanently deleted leading to slow loading web pages and thus, this is yet another culprit that you need to deal with.
+Similarly, any post, page, or media file moved to trash will continue to take database space until they are permanently deleted, leading to the slow loading of web pages.
+Thus, this is yet another culprit that you need to deal with.

-Lastly, temporary and redundant media files in your WordPress media library can clutter up your storage space big time slowing down your website.
-Hence, in order to optimize your site, you need to remove these files, which can be easily accomplished with the help of the Image Cleanup plugin’s help.You are not a tech person and all these look to you complicated?
+Lastly, temporary and redundant media files in your WordPress media library can clutter up your storage space big time, slowing down your website.
+Hence, you need to remove these files to optimize your site, easily accomplished with the Image Cleanup plugin’s help.You are not a tech person and all these look to you complicated?
 No problem.
 We have you covered.
 Check our list of best WordPress maintenance services and pick one that will do it for you.

-Optimizing your site to improve its speed and performance is crucial if you want to get a higher ROI.
-The above easy steps will help you enhance your site’s loading time and as such, make sure to implement these on your site, in order to reduce bounce rate and to increase website traffic & ranking.
+Optimizing your site to improve its speed and performance is crucial to get a higher ROI.
+The above easy steps will help you enhance your site’s loading time and as such, make sure to implement these on your site to reduce bounce rate and increase website traffic & ranking.